Tutorial - Multi-track Overdubbing

 From Audacity Manual

 This tutorial describes a method of creating a multiple sound track overdubbing session using Audacity.
-You record one track then play it back and add a second track against it: drums, guitar, voice, etc. repeat as needed.
+You record one track then play it back and add a second track against it: drums, guitar, voice, other instruments or voices and repeat as needed.

 With the methods described here you will be able to hear a mix of your live recording and the previous tracks simultaneously in your headphones.
 Live monitoring is often unavailable (or you hear yourself in the headphones after a delay) without hardware designed for this purpose.